How to Start a Startup in India: A Step-by-Step Guide for Beginners

 Step 6: Register for Taxes and Licenses

-Before you start selling your product or service, it’s important to get all your taxes and licenses in order.
-Doing this early keeps your business running smoothly and avoids legal issues.
+Before you start selling, it’s important to get all your taxes and licenses in order.
+Doing so keeps your company running smoothly and avoids legal issues.
 Depending on your business type, here’s what you may need:

 Not every startup will need all of these — it depends on your industry, location, and whether you hire employees.
 Getting the right registrations from the start makes your business legit and sets you up for growth.